Non-thermal moduli production during preheating in $\alpha$-attractor inflation models: Conclusion and discussions

 As in the quartic chaotic model, the moduli abundance is proportional to the variance of the inflaton field, and we extract the behavior of the inflaton variance with the parameter $\tilde \alpha$ from the numerical simulations.
 We find that the ratio of $n_\sigma/s$ goes like ${\tilde \alpha}^{1/4}$ for $\tilde \alpha \gtrsim 10^{-4}$, but it behaves as $\Tilde{\alpha}^{5/4}$ over small values of $\Tilde{\alpha}$ and can be suppressed below the observational bound for $\Tilde{\alpha} < 10^{-8}$.
 We remark again that this conclusion is for the specific power of $p=4$ in the class of $\alpha$-attractor models i.e., for potential behaving as $V(\phi)\sim\phi^4$ close to the minimum.
-This kind of models have (a) a self-resonant behavior of inflaton fluctuations during preheating, and (b) the total energy density redshifts as radiation since the end of inflation.
+This kind of model have (a) a self-resonant behavior of inflaton fluctuations during preheating, and (b) the total energy density redshifts as radiation since the end of inflation.
 Although the determination of the reheating temperature $T_{\rm reh}$ requires knowing when the inflaton energy density converts into thermal relativistic degrees of freedom, we can set an upper limit on its value, from the upper limit on the inflationary scale, of the order $T_{\rm reh} <10^{13}$ GeV for $\tilde \alpha\simeq 10^{-8}$.

-As to the future extensions of this work, we may expect a similar behavior or even stronger suppression in case of higher values of $p$ that determines the shape of the inflationary potential at the minimum.
+As to the future extensions of this work, we may expect a similar behavior or even stronger suppression in case of higher values of $p$ that determine the shape of the inflationary potential at the minimum.
 For our current work, we just focussed on $p =4$ case.
+More important possible future extensions include the development of the subtraction of the vacuum contribution for $\Tilde{\alpha} < 10^{-4}$.
+It is worthwhile to mention that our derivation of constraint on $\alpha$ crucially depends on the semi-analytical estimate for smaller values of $\tilde \alpha$.
 Besides, throughout our analysis, we have not considered the mass term for the moduli potential.
 This limit is relevant for our constraints coming from the BBN that we use.
-Introduction and increase in the mass term may further suppress moduli production as heavier mass particles are in general difficult to be produced.
+Introduction and increase in the mass term may further suppress moduli production as heavier mass particles are in general difficult to produce.